 Pipeline width makes leaders feel safe.
 Full lists provide emotional reassurance.
 They reduce the fear of running out of opportunity.
 This leads to a dangerous belief.
 A belief that more leads mean more progress.
-The data rarely agrees.
+The data rarely agree.
 When teams chase every hand raised, they trade discipline for motion.
-They impress dashboards while disappointing revenue forecasts.
+They impress dashboard while disappointing revenue forecasts.

 The Illusion of Momentum